karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Don't disable package dependencies security auditing**

-Since .NET 8, there was no straightforward method to audit package dependencies for security vulnerabilities.
+Since .NET 8, there was no straightforward method to audit package dependencies for security vulnerabilities inside your app.

 Previously, you could utilize the ``dotnet list package --vulnerable`` command to generate a list of packages with known vulnerabilities.
 However, this required either proactive execution, integration into your CI/CD pipeline, or running it through a Git webhook.